kuritsu/pozoledf/README.md

 - Cloud Agnostic: Sometimes you don't have permissions, or have limited access to cloud resources.
 - Least access possible from the internet: private on premise environments will need that, yes.
-- Pull model: private services will pull its configuration from external deployment services, instead of updates being pushed to the private environments.
+- Pull model config: private services will pull its configuration from external deployment services, instead of updates being pushed to the private environments.
+- Push model telemetry: Deployed services and infrastructure will push their logs and metrics to the monitoring dashboards and services.
 - Docker friendly: ah yes!
 Please do Docker apps.
 - Kubernetes friendly: ah yes!
 We need high availability, fault tolerance and container orchestration in our private environments.